List of Pepsi spokespersons: Spokesperson issues

-The first international popstar to become a spokesperson for the drink was Michael Jackson, who along with his brothers (The Jackson 5) advertised Pepsi for "the new generation" in an advertisement featuring a reworking of his song "Billie Jean".
-However, when filming a second advertisement in 1984, a pyrotechnics stunt went wrong and badly burnt Jackson.
+The first international popstar to become a spokesperson for Pepsi was Michael Jackson, who along with his brothers (The Jacksons) advertised Pepsi for "the new generation" in an advertisement featuring a reworking of his song "Billie Jean".
+However, while filming a second advertisement in 1984, a pyrotechnics stunt went wrong, resulting in Jackson suffering second- and third-degree burns on his head and parts of his face.
+Jackson sued PepsiCo for damages; PepsiCo settled out of court, with Jackson donating the USD1.5 million settlement to the Brotman Medical Center, where he was treated for his injuries.
+PepsiCo dropped Jackson in 1993 amidst his sexual abuse allegations.

 In 1987, David Bowie and Tina Turner joined forces to advertise the soft drink, in an advertisement featuring a reworking of Bowie's hit "Modern Love."
 The company also agreed to sponsor Bowie's 1987 Glass Spider World Tour.
 Bowie was accused of sexual assault shortly afterwards, and the company dropped the advertisements immediately.
 Two years later, Pepsi's attempts to make Madonna a new Pepsi spokesperson ended with the infamous "Like a Prayer" incident when Madonna's video brought charges of anti-Catholicism to the company.

 In August 2002, Pepsi pulled a national, 30-second commercial featuring multiplatinum rapper Ludacris from the air after Fox's Bill O'Reilly called for a boycott of the soft drink company.
 O'Reilly characterized Pepsi as "immoral" for using the rapper, whom he described as a "rap thug."
 O'Reilly referenced several of Ludacris's lyrics, which he said emphasized a lifestyle that included getting intoxicated, selling drugs, fighting people, and degrading women.
 The issue resurfaced when Pepsi began to run ads with The Osbournes, a move that Russell Simmons, head of the Hip Hop Summit Action Network categorized as racially insensitive.
 The company maintained that Ludacris was an inappropriate spokesman because of his usage of language, but Simmons and the HHSAN contended that the Osbournes use of language was just as unacceptable.
 The final accord reached between the two parties had Pepsi make an annual contribution of $1 million to the Ludacris Foundation (an organization that helps middle and high school students motivate themselves in creative arts) for three years.
 In addition, the HHSAN helped Pepsi find other community-based organizations to support.
 Simmons made it clear that he would not accept any money for any charitable organization that he was involved in.
 While Pepsi offered to shoot a new series of ads on hip-hop history with Ludacris, the rapper declined and additionally stated through Simmons that he did not want his previous ads to re-air.

 According to allhiphop.com, in 2005, a rumor spread that the newest spokesperson for Pepsi, Kanye West, was dropped after a comment made against President George W. Bush.
 Nicole Bradley, public relations manager of Pepsi, clarified that the company's relationship with West had not changed and their marketing will continue as planned.